systemslab/popper-paper/paper/paper.md

   maintain the reproducibility of its findings.
 Popper leverages existing cloud-computing infrastructure and DevOps tools to produce academic articles that are easy to validate and extend.
-We present a use case that illustrate the usefulness of this approach.
+We present a use case that illustrates the usefulness of this approach.
 We show how, by following the _Popper_ convention, reviewers and researchers can quickly get to the point of getting results without relying on the original author's intervention.